Robyn Lindholm

-Robyn Jane Lindholm, born in Melbourne on 8 March 1973, is a former stripper, and suspected serial killer.
+Robyn Jane Lindholm (born 8 March 1973) is an Australian former stripper and suspected serial killer.
 She has been convicted of murdering two former boyfriends, and is a person of interest in the case of Shari Davison, an exotic dancer who disappeared in 1995.
 She will be eligible for parole in 2049, at the age of 76.

 Early life

 Lindholm attended Kilvington Grammar School and Monash University.
 As a teenager she was an accomplished ice skater, winning the Victorian Championship for ice-skating in 1986, however an injury ended her career.

 Shari Davison

 On February 18, 1995, Davison failed to show up for work.
 Three days later she was reported missing.
 She was 27 years old at the time of her disappearance.
 In 2020, the police confirmed they suspected Davison was murdered, and a reward of $1 million is offered for information regarding her disappearance.

 Davison worked for the same stripper agency as Lindholm.
 She also lived with an associate of George Templeton.